About the Campus

-Hinton Hall is a fireproof structure built in 1959 and was completely remodeled and refurbished in 1983-84.
+Hinton Hall was built in 1959 and was completely remodeled and refurbished in 1983-84.
 An addition was completed in 2007 and named the Clyde Strickland Science Complex.
-It houses all areas for the teaching of science, including a modern computer technology and mathematic department and the academic business department.
+It houses all areas for the teaching of science, including a modern computer technology and mathematics department and the academic business department.

-Jackson Hall is a two-story brick building constructed in 1915 and houses some of the college administrative offices.
-It was completely remodeled and refurbished in 2001.
+Jackson Hall is a two-story brick building constructed in 1915.

 J.E.
 Bryan Hall is a two-story residence hall opened in the fall of 2005.
 The building has 25 two room suites that share bathroom facilities.
 Each room will accommodate two students with a total capacity of 100.